sybrew/the-seo-framework/readme.txt

 	* A general metabox will be added, which will contain timestamp output settings, sitename settings and more.
 	* A new filter for initial SEO Settings metaboxes order.
 	* A notification that the robots.txt file can't be output under very specific subdirectory circumstances and possibly added behavior.
+	* A notification that an actual robots.txt file has been found in the website's root folder (and link to it).
 	* Author SEO will be placed into an extension.
 Basic functionality will be provided free of charge.
 	* Tabbed in-post metabox with social settings will be made available for extensions to use.
 	* Canonical URL SEO settings, like schemes (http/https) and more.